lucaswall/awake/README.md

 # Awake!
 ## A Global GameJam 2016 game

-Authors:
+### Authors

-- Lucas Wall <wall.lucas@gmail.com>
+- Lucas Wall - <wall.lucas@gmail.com>
-- Mariana Carril
+- Mariana Carril - <marianacarril@gmail.com>

+### Description

+The dark demon is awakening.
+Fight him back!

+Focus on the drums.
+Flow into the trance.
+Gather energy by tapping on the beat and, when ready, swipe to draw the sigil.
+Again, and again, and again...
+Once awoken, darkness will never stop.

+This game was made for the Global GameJam 2016. http://globalgamejam.org/

+### Credits

 Some SFX were downloaded from: http://www.freesfx.co.uk